 There is one completely accessible, gender neutral washroom with a grab bar, and one partially accessible, gender neutral washroom .
 There are no stairs in our unit.

 The gallery is the first room you will encounter in your visit, with the entrance to the office on the right.
-The washrooms are located in a hallway between the gallery and office.
+Our exhibitions are set up to accommodate the use of mobility aids within the gallery.
+Please ask staff for a stool or a chair with arms if you’d like to sit while in the gallery.

 Staff are available to answer any questions you may have while you’re visiting.
 Staff are happy to talk with you about our programming, however there is no expectation that you chat with us during your visit.

-The Bows is located underneath a dental lab, which can be a bit noisy at times.
-You can expect to hear walking and talking from above when you visit.
-There is also an extractor fan in our office that periodically activates, and a portable HEPA filter.
+There is an extractor fan in our office that periodically activates, and a portable HEPA filter.
 At times, the HEPA will be moved into the gallery to filter the air between visitors.

 10th Street SW is a busy throughfare, so you can expect to hear traffic sounds.
 We are also located near a railway crossing and a CTrain line, so there is a possibility of hearing a freight train or a CTrain.